Taylor Swift: Early life

 Taylor Alison Swift was born on December 13, 1989, in West Reading, Pennsylvania.
 She is named after the singer-songwriter James Taylor; her parents chose a unisex name, hoping it would help her succeed in business.
 Her father, Scott Kingsley Swift, was a stockbroker for Merrill Lynch, and her mother, Andrea Gardner Swift, worked as a mutual fund marketing executive.
-Swift's younger brother, Austin, is an actor.
-The siblings are of Scottish, English, and German descent, with distant Italian and Irish ancestry.
-Their maternal grandmother, Marjorie Finlay, was an opera singer whose singing in church became one of Swift's earliest memories of music.
+Swift's younger brother, Austin, is an actor who manages her film projects.
+Taylor and Austin are of Scottish, English, and German descent, with distant Irish and Italian ancestry; they are paternal great-great-grandchildren of Charles Carmine Antonio Baldi, a prominent Philadelphia businessman.
+(Note: Attributed to multiple references:) Their maternal grandmother, Marjorie Finlay, was an opera singer whose singing in church became one of Swift's earliest memories of music.

 During childhood, Swift spent her holiday seasons on a Christmas tree farm in Pennsylvania, and summers at her family's vacation home in Stone Harbor, New Jersey, where she occasionally performed acoustic songs at a local coffee shop.
 Raised Christian, she attended preschool and kindergarten at a Montessori school run by the Bernardine Sisters of St. Francis before transferring to the Wyndcroft School in Pottstown.
 When her family moved to Wyomissing, she attended Wyomissing Area Junior/Senior High School.
 At age nine, she aspired to a career in musical theater, performing at local festivals and in Berks Youth Theatre Academy productions, and traveling regularly to New York City for vocal and acting lessons.
 After watching a documentary about Faith Hill, she changed her goal and became determined to pursue a country music career in Nashville, Tennessee.

 At the age of 11, Swift traveled to Nashville with her mother to visit record labels and submit demo tapes of Dolly Parton and Dixie Chicks karaoke covers.
 She was rejected by all the labels, which led her to focus on songwriting.
-She started learning the guitar at the age of 12 with the help of a computer repairman and local musician who assisted Swift with writing an original song.
+She started learning the guitar at the age of 12 with the help of a computer repairman and local musician who assisted Swift in writing an original song.
 In 2003, she and her parents started working with the talent manager Dan Dymtrow.
 With his help, Swift modeled for Abercrombie & Fitch, had an original song included on a Maybelline compilation CD, and was given an artist development deal from RCA Records at 13.
 To help Swift break into the country music scene, her father transferred to Merrill Lynch's Nashville office when she was 14 years old, and the family relocated to Hendersonville, Tennessee.
 Swift attended Hendersonville High School for two years before transferring to Aaron Academy, which offered homeschooling.